On symbol correspondences for quark systems I: Characterizations: Concluding remarks

 \section{Concluding remarks}

-The main problem studied in this paper, the characterization of symbol correspondences between quantum and classical mechanical systems symmetric under $SU(3)$, referred to as quark systems, is often settled on facts pertaining to systems symmetric under more general compact Lie groups, thus some of the features presented here are common to the case of spin systems ($SU(2)$-symmetric systems).
+The main problem studied in this Paper I, the characterization of symbol correspondences between a quantum mechanical system and a classical mechanical system on a symplectic manifold, which are both symmetric under $SU(3)$, here referred to as quark systems, is often settled on facts pertaining to systems symmetric under more general compact Lie groups, thus some of the features presented here are common to the case of spin systems ($SU(2)$-symmetric systems).
 For example, the realization of any symbol correspondence as expectation values over an \emph{operator kernel}, which is a special ``pseudo-state'', that is, a special Hermitian operator with unitary trace.
 Then, the more restricted case of a mapping-positive correspondence is a correspondence generated as expectation values over an operator kernel that is also an ``actual state'', thus being also a positive operator.

 In particular, symbol correspondences for pure-quark systems show little formal distinction to what is known for spin systems, being also determined by ordered $n$-tuples of non zero real numbers, the \emph{characteristic numbers}.
 Nonetheless, we highlight two important differences.
-First, because representations $Q(p,0)$ and $Q(0,p)$ are not self-dual, antipodal correspondences are defined for pure-quark systems dual to each other and have the same characteristic numbers.\footnote{The antipodal relation stems from the action of the longest element of the Weyl group, which opens the question of other possible relations associated to the action of other elements of the Weyl group.} Second, for any pure-quark system, there exists only one Berezin (and thus only one Toeplitz) correspondence from quantum operators to functions on $\mathbb CP^2$.
+First, because representations $(p,0)$ and $(0,p)$ are not self-dual, antipodal correspondences are defined for pure-quark systems dual to each other and have the same characteristic numbers.\footnote{The antipodal relation stems from the action of the longest element of the Weyl group, begging the question of possible relations associated to the action of other elements of the Weyl group.} Second, for any pure-quark system, there exists only one Berezin (and thus only one Toeplitz) correspondence from quantum operators to functions on $\mathbb CP^2$.